crdrost/essay-seeds/religion/atlas_reminded.md

 	deluded consciousness of others.

 This is a very peculiar response, and you may need to read it several times in order to fully grasp what she's saying.
 (I needed to, at any rate.)
+The core of the argument is that it is somehow pure selfishness which stops the crooked investor from spreading rumors.

+I see her argument in two parts, and will respond with three objections.

+### When is A not A? ###
+In the first part, she asserts that a liar is somehow metaphysically sacrificing truth within themselves, by being more concerned with what someone else thinks than with what is true.
+But in Objectivism, "what someone else thinks" is a valid part of objective reality, and this distinction cannot hold.

+You simply aren't intrinsically trading truth for falsehood, as Rand would claim, if you still know the truth yourself.
+"She thinks I am honest when I am actually conning her" is a perfectly apt description of reality; it does not raise anyone "higher than reality."
+In addition, the money that our crooked investor gets is perfectly real and indeed has value, though obtained by fraud.

+You see, on the one branch of the Mobius strip, we say that it's useless to disengage from the brute facts of reality, which has exactly one nature which cannot be argued.
+Money is money because A is A: this means that money has a definite nature which cannot be argued with, and it's no use to say that a $20 bill has no value.
+But follow the argument a little further and suddenly, the value of the $20 bill is nothing, if you obtained it by fraud, because the unreal is unreal.
+A is A, used to prove that B is not B.

+The only real way to make sense of this is to assert that money never really had value in the first place.
+But Rand's definition of "value" boils down to one thing: the values you have are the stuff that you need to survive.
+The $20 bill can certainly help you survive, and can certainly outweigh the loss that you face from angering the person you've conned.
+So let's not have this odd business of saying that it is "unreal" simply because it was obtained by fraud.
+Let's not say that you're a "slave" simply because you have a "day job" which consists in knowing how people respond to stimuli, and providing those stimuli for profit.

+### When authors argue against fiction ###
+The second problem that I have in this first stage of the argument is that it is already ridiculously overbroad: it takes the form, "all pretending is inherently immoral, and a con artist must pretend."
+It would seem to be very difficult to accept, then, any writing of fiction or any professional acting, or "little white lies" or even major lies made to save the lives of you or others.
+At the very least, these things should outweigh business concerns, so that our corrupt investor does not spread rumors.

+In a moment I will dive into further arguments where she jumps out of this frying pan, at the cost of plunging headfirst into fire.

+### How dependent can we be? ###
-What she is saying is, nobody should be dependent on anyone for anything, and so, by extension, the fraudster is dependent on someone's stupidity for their own cash.
-She has extended "dependence" as far as even depending on the expected behaviour of others.
-Because the rumor-spreader *depends* on the fact that other investors will drive the prices up and then down, the rumor-spreader is sacrificing their own status as an independent being.
+I said she was making two arguments, the first being this overbroad one about metaphysical sacrifice.
+She uses this as a springboard into an associated discussion on dependence.
+What she is saying is, nobody should be dependent on anyone for anything, and the fraudster is dependent on someone's stupidity for their own cash.
+Independence is a major talking-point for Rand, but here she extends "dependence" as far as even depending on the expected behaviour of others.
+Because the corrupt investor *depends* on the fact that speculators will drive the prices up and then down, the rumor-spreader is sacrificing their own status as an independent being!

-It's not an *incoherent* response, but it is an *unacceptable* one.
-Because we work together every day.
+This is not an *incoherent* response, but it's an *unacceptable* one.
+We work together every day.
 When you drive a car, you are depending on the person driving in the lane beside you to be a competent driver who obeys the rules and conventions of the road.
 You depend, as a capitalist, on the farmers who actually grow your food to want to trade it for other things, so that your work